What happens after treatment for laryngeal or hypopharyngeal cancer?

 Sexual impact of laryngectomy

 Laryngectomy, with the resulting tracheostomy (stoma), can change your appearance as well as your speech and breathing.
 Sexual intimacy may be affected by these changes, but there are things you can do that can help during intimacy.
+This topic is covered in detail in our documents Sexuality for the Man With Cancer and Sexuality for the Woman With Cancer.

 Seeing a new doctor